 Teeth Whitening Winnipeg

-Here at WestSide Dental Centre, our goal is to make sure you look and feel your best.
+Here at WestSide, your winnipeg dental clinic, our goal is to make sure you look and feel your best.
 That definitely means taking great care of your oral health.
 It may also mean ensuring that your smile looks the way you want it to.
 Over the years, stains, discolouration, and worn enamel can change the look of your teeth.
 Our teeth whitening techniques will restore your smile to the way you want it to look.

 We’ll start with an evaluation of your goals – why you want teeth whitening and how you want your smile to look.
 Our aesthetic consultation will include a review of the different shades of white your teeth can be.
 When looking at what colour you want your teeth to be, many factors will be considered, including your complexion and whether or not you use makeup.